Shopify/tophat/README.md

 tophat://install/gcs?bucket=<bucket>&object=<object>&arguments=one,two,three
 ```

-> :memo: When creating an install link, prefer using “Install with Tophat” as the link text.
+On iOS, these arguments are retrievable using `ProcessInfo`.
+On Android, these arguments are delivered to your appʼs main activity _via_ intent argument extras in the `TOPHAT_ARGUMENTS` key as an array of strings.

+## Using Tophat

-### Built-In Providers
+### Core Providers

-You can download artifacts from public HTTP resources:
+Some core providers are built-in to Tophat.
+These provide a balance between ease of use and flexibility.

+#### Basic HTTP

 ```
-tophat://install/http?url=<the_full_url>
+tophat://install/http?url=<full_public_url>
 ```

+#### Shell Script

 A shell script allows you to have full control over how the artifact is downloaded.
+Shell scripts are placed in `~/Library/Application Scripts/com.shopify.Tophat.TophatCoreExtension/` and must have their executable flags set with `chmod +x <filename>`.

-For an executable shell script located at `~/Library/Application Scripts/com.shopify.Tophat.TophatCoreExtension/filename` with executable flag set with `chmod +x filename`, the script can be invoked using:
+For example, a shell script with filename `filename` placed in the location described above can be invoked using:

 ```
 tophat://install/shell?script=filename